bkatiemills/blog/_posts/2016-01-05-masterclass.markdown

 I'll leave an introduction to actual Docker usage to the background lessons linked at the top of this section.
 The [cat-icecream example on Dockerhub][cat-icecream-docker] doesn't have much to it, but there are some non-obvious best practices from its creation to note:

  - **Creating a Dockerfile** is discussed in my intro to Rocker and on a million other Docker tutorials on the web.
 Throw this into the top level of your GitHub repository for safe keeping, so that the container can be regenerated and updated in future.
 Check out [cat-icecream's Dockerfile][cat-icecream-dockerfile] here.
  - **Use Docker Hub**.
-This is probably the easiest part of using Docker; once you've made your container, [make an account on Docker Hub][dockerhub], and then do a `docker push myname/containername`, and you're good to go.
+This is probably the easiest part of using Docker; once you've made your container (and named it `myname/containername`, where `myname` is your Docker Hub user name), [make an account on Docker Hub][dockerhub], and then do a `docker push myname/containername`, and you're good to go.
 Add some comments to the resulting repository page (particularly linking back to the GitHub repo), but feel free to leave the detailed instructions and discussions for the `README` discussed above, on GitHub.
  - **Separate code, data and dependencies**.
 Docker is for encapsulating your operating system and dependencies, *not* your code and data.
-All kinds of funny business can happen with Docker caching if you try to add static files to your image; of course it can be done, but I recommend mounting an external directory containing you code and data instead.
+All kinds of funny business can happen with Docker caching if you try to add static files to your container; of course it can be done, but I recommend mounting an external directory containing your code and data instead.
 There's an example of this in `cat-icecream`'s running instructions in that repo's `README`; from within the root directory of your git repo, do:

 ```
 docker run -v $PWD:/cat-icecream -i -t billmills/cat-icecream /bin/bash